-The Princeton Review MCAT prep offerings cost a bit more on average than Kaplan’s prep courses, but also carry some unique score guarantee features that you do not get with Kaplan, making the price disparity harder to judge.
+The Princeton Review MCAT prep courses cost a bit more on average than Kaplan’s prep courses.
+That said, they also carry some unique score guarantee features that you do not get with Kaplan.

 What’s the biggest difference between the Princeton Review and Kaplan MCAT prep courses?